Office of Communications

 May 18, 2012

-Music major Alex Lindgren presents his senior project in one of several events during Horizons 2012.
+Photo above is of Music major Alex Lindgren, presenting his senior project in one of several events during Horizons 2012.
 Photo by Supriya Kasaju, '12.

 Knox College unveiled its first-ever collective presentation of student research and creative work this month in a series of public events called Horizons: A Celebration of Student Inquiry, Imagination, and Creativity.

 The students' research and creative works -- including art, music, dance, poetry, and playwriting -- were on display May 4-11 on the Knox campus in Galesburg, Illinois.

 The inaugural Horizons was presented by The Gerald and Carol Vovis Center for Research and Advanced Study, in conjunction with the College's 175th anniversary celebration and the formal installation of Knox President Teresa L. Amott.

 At a Horizons reception on May 5, Amott and Gerald Vovis '65 congratulated students for their achievements.